 Maryland’s Coastal Atlas website may be accessed here: http://gisapps.dnr.state.md.us/coastalatlas/WAB/index.html

-It has been nearly two decades since the last revision was completed, which utilized shorelines dating through 1995, and the shoreline change data is beginning to be less useful in shoreline management.
-Since the last recorded shoreline change rate was calculated (1990), Maryland has experienced several large storms (Isabel, Sandy) that have likely changed the shorelines in a number of coastal counties.
+Nearly 15 years have passed since the last revision was completed, which utilized shorelines dating through 1995, and the shoreline change data is beginning to be less useful in shoreline management.
+Since 1995, Maryland has experienced several large storms (e.g. Hurricane Isabel, “Superstorm” Sandy) that have likely changed the shorelines in a number of coastal counties.

-MGS is working cooperatively with Maryland’s CMP to upload the results of these activities to Maryland’s Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.
+MGS is working cooperatively with Maryland’s CMP to upload the results of these activities to Maryland Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.

 Funding for these projects has been provided by grants from the National Oceanic and Atmospheric Administration (Award Nos.
 NA13NOS4190143 and NA13NOS4190136), administered by the Maryland Department of Natural Resources, Chesapeake and Coastal Service.